LaurinStreng/dotfiles/README.md

 For Local Plugins and Config File

+This Repo Uses Brew and Stow to Manage Dotfiles.

 ## Script
-1. To Install/Update the zshrc and brew
+1. To Install/Update brew and stow
 2. Run `./update.sh` in the root of this directory

 ## Manual Brew